Measurability and continuity of parametric low-rank approximation in Hilbert spaces: linear operators and random

 \section{Parameter dependent low-rank approximation}

-We are now ready to address the case of parameter dependent low-rank approximation.
-To start, we shall derive some general results about the dependency of singular values and singular vectors with respect to the underlying operator.
-Then, we will split our presentation in two parts, concerning parametric SVD and parametric POD, respectively.
+We are now ready to address the case of parameter dependent low-rank approximation. \review{We begin by outlining some established results before presenting our main contribution.
+The latter will be split into three parts: first, a result of general interest, and then a separate focus on parametric SVD and parametric POD, respectively.}

-We mention that, throughout the whole Section we will need to use basic facts of Functional Analysis concerning weak topologies.
-To this end, we recall that, given a Hilbert space $(H,\|\cdot\|)$ the weak topology $\tau_{H}$ is the coarsest topology that makes the linear functionals $l_{x}:y\mapsto\scl{x}{y}$ continuous for all $x\in H$.
-To distinguish between convergence in the strong (i.e., norm) topology and the weak topology, we will use the notation $v_k\to v$ and $v_k\wto v$, respectively.
-We also recall that: all convex sets are strongly closed if and only if they are weakly closed; all weakly closed sets that are norm bounded are weakly compact (and metrizable, if $H$ is separable); all weakly convergent sequences are norm bounded; compact operators map weakly convergent sequence into strongly convergent ones; the weak and strong topology induce the same Borel sigma-field, cf. Lemma \ref{lemma:borel} in \ref{appendix:auxiliary}.